 From day one, Chantal and Michael were involved in every aspect of construction and the finish details of the cottage.
 They chose the house site, guided construction trucks up and down the driveway, hauled rocks for the foundation and landscaping, chose fixtures, assisted the finish carpenter, and designed custom cabinets.

 To the far left of the cottage are the master bedroom and bath.
 Here the early morning light greets each day with a view of the entrance to the harbor and the ocean.
 The furniture in the bedroom includes one of the first Pencil Post bed designs from Moser.
 Chantal wanted an uncluttered and calming bedroom.
 On either side of the bed, the nightstands are simple Minimus Tables built by Chantal at a Customer-In-Residence program.
 In the corner of the room sits an Aria Chair Michael completed during his Thos.
 Moser Customer-In-Residence program.
-The light salmon upholstery was chosen to reflect the color of the granite boulders and shoreline.
-The primary bath, set behind the bedroom, houses custom cabinetry, a compact washer and dryer, and a beautiful river stone shower.
+The Jennings chose the light salmon upholstery to reflect the color of the granite boulders and shoreline.
+The primary bath, set behind the bedroom, features custom cabinetry, a compact washer and dryer, and a beautiful river stone shower.

 The small yet well-equipped kitchen has a stunning waterfall island crafted by Sheldon Slate Company of Monson, Maine.
-Chantal wanted the space to be easy to work in, allow for conversation, be comfortable for daily meals, and polished enough for a cocktail party.
+Chantal wanted the space to be easy to work in, allow for conversation, comfortable daily meals, and polished enough for a cocktail party.
 The carefully thought-out cabinet layout allows for fluid movement throughout the kitchen and houses everything a cook needs.
 The small dishwasher, combination microwave/oven, and induction range are energy efficient.
 The island’s Auburn Stools are from Thos.
 Moser.

 The main living space is unobstructed by walls and creates a welcoming space for guests.
 There is even a secret loft for their grandchildren, complete with a porthole.
 A Harvest Table accompanied by six early Fanback Chairs, a predecessor to our Catena chairs, were Chantal and Michael’s first Moser purchases in 1981.
 Chantal points out, “I wouldn’t trade the table or chairs for anything.
 I raised my children at that table, and we’ve shared many meals and conversations here.
 That table is a part of our family’s history.”